Splitties/LibPublishingHelpers/README.md

 ## Why

-Because releasing new versions of Splitties, refreshVersions and other library projects is a chore to me, and I want it to be `fun` instead.
+Because releasing new versions of Splitties, refreshVersions and other library projects is a chore to me, and it's error-prone, especially since it's boring.
+I want it to be `fun` and reliable instead, so I made this library to be used in Kotlin scripts for library version releasing.
+That makes the process semi-automatic, with less ways for me to mess-up (or slow down, since I'd pay extra-care to not mess up).

 ## Status of the project